went2/trip-app/README-en.md

 # description

-A h5 trip app built with Vue3 stack.
+A h5 trip app developed with Vue3 stack and built with Vite.